 DMDM hydantoin is a preservative and antimicrobial agent which releases small amounts of formaldehyde into the product.
 These small quantities aren’t considered harmful to most people, although approximately 8-9% of people who come into contact with it may experience an allergic reaction [6-7].

 This reaction often leads to contact dermatitis, a type of skin irritation .
 While this won’t always cause hair loss, contact dermatitis of the scalp has been linked with telogen effluvium [9-10].

 This ingredient reduces itching associated with skin irritation, minimising the risk of hair loss related to dandruff and seborrheic dermatitis .
-But another study suggests shampoos containing selenium sulphide can actually cause diffuse hair loss across the scalp .
+However, another study suggests shampoos containing selenium sulphide can actually cause diffuse hair loss (hair thinning) across the scalp .

-It’s also been linked with scalp discolouration — while this is unlikely to cause hair shedding, it’s an unsightly side effect you probably want to avoid .
+Selenium sulphide has also been linked with scalp discolouration.
+Needless to say, while this is unlikely to cause hair shedding, it’s an unsightly side effect you probably want to avoid .

-As a result, it’s a good idea to avoid shampoos containing selenium sulphide unless you have severe dandruff or scalp skin irritation.
+As a result, it’s a good idea to avoid shampoos containing selenium sulphide unless you have severe dandruff or severe scalp irritation.

 Some shampoo ingredients are proven to actively reduce hair loss, including:

 Not all shampoos contain all these helpful ingredients.
 So if you need to treat a scalp condition or promote healthy hair growth, check the shampoo ingredients list first.